MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/method_custom.md

 Even though almost any operation can be expressed in terms of just state transitions, sometimes this approach does not naturally fit our action.
 There are several ways to workaround this for each API style.

 ### REST
-#### Embedded resources
-In REST we can also create new resources.
-These resources will map actions into them.
-For example, we can use this technique to send a recovery password email to a user.
-The new embedded resource will belong to `user` and might cointain the `sent_date` and the `hash_code` used in the recovery URL.

-Looking at real world REST APIs, we find that GitHub defined an [embedded resource in gists][GitHub embedded resources to star gists] (a form of shareable snippets of code) to _star_ or _unstar_ them, as in `PUT|DELETE /gists/:gist_id/start`.

-[Paypal as well allows to authorize a payment][Paypal embedded resources to authorize payments] creating a resource of type `authorize` into an order: `PUT /v2/checkout/orders/5O190127TN364715T/authorize`.

-#### Controller resources
 Another option available to REST APIs is creating a resource of type _controller_.
 This can be used for a number of cases:

 * To merge two resources.